CSCfi/zookeeper-rpm/README.md

 zookeeper-redhat7-rpm
 ---------
-A set of scripts to package zookeeper into an rpm.
+This is a set of scripts to make zookepeer rpm package for CentOS/RedHat 7.
-Requires CentOS/RedHat 7.

 Setup
 -----